 Storm Safety Tips

 As with any weather-related event, advanced preparation is key to preventing damages and ensuring safety.
 There are measures you can do well in advance of a storm, and there are actions you will need to take immediately prior to a storm.
 Our suggestions are outlined below.
-If you have tips you would like to add, we would like to hear from you.
-Please submit your suggestions using our form at the end of this article.

 General Preparatory Guidelines